2005–06 Ukrainian First League

-The 2005–06 Ukrainian First League is the fifteenth since its establishment.
+The 2005–06 Ukrainian First League was the fifteenth since its establishment.
 There were 20 teams competing.
 Two teams were relegated from the 2004–05 Vyshcha Liha.
 Four teams were promoted from the 2004–05 Ukrainian Second League.

 Teams

-In 2005-06 season, the Ukrainian First League consists of the following teams:
+In 2005-06 season, the Ukrainian First League consisted of the following teams:

 Promoted teams

 These four teams were promoted from Druha Liha at the start of the season: